-- 6.1.6 The temporary drainage master plan (TDMP) for Holes 11-16 was submitted by the Contractor for ER to review during this reporting month.
-Silt fence was provided on site during the construction of haul road which was installed overlapping with the orange fencing for the buffer zone.
-According to their latest TDMP, the proposed temporary drainage was located into the Stream C buffer zone areas.
-We urged the Contractor to revise the layout plan and reminded the Contractor that no works (except construction of permanent and temporary bridge across of Stream C in dry season) is allowed. - 6.1.7 The TDMP indicates that there are many discharge points along the construction boundary to the marine water and streams.
+- 6.1.7 The temporary drainage master plan (TDMP) for Holes 11-16 was submitted by the Contractor for ER to review during previous reporting month and approved in this reporting month.
+The Contractor is required to submit the TDMP for the (i) turf grass establishment period and (ii) next wet season.
+The pesticide is a prohibited substance which is not allowed to be discharged to any water bodies under the WPCO. - 6.1.8 The TDMP indicates that there are many discharge points along the construction boundary to the marine water and streams.
 Same as the earlier submission, the basic temporary drainage principle submitted by CHEC is that the construction site contaminated runoff will pass through the silt fence / rock channel and then discharge/overflow to marine or stream courses.
-The construction site contaminated runoff will not be confined, collected and properly treated before water discharge. - 6.1.8 According to the site observation which is similar to the last few reporting months, cut-off drain was only implemented at Hole 17.
+The construction site contaminated runoff will not be confined, collected and properly treated before water discharge. - 6.1.9 According to the site observation which is similar to the last few reporting months, cut-off drain was only implemented at Hole 17.
 The temporary drainage system implemented on site was mainly surrounded with silt fence along the site boundary with few sedimentation basins before discharge.
 Most of the runoff was discharged by overland flow through silt fence to stream and marine water.
 The silt fence installed on site was not well-maintenance especially at formerly installed areas which may lead to silty runoff.
 The Contractor was repeatedly reminded to improve the effectiveness of the mitigation measures and provide sufficient temporary drainage system on site.